Newport Greens + Reds

 Newport went on to win again in 2015/16 tieing on points with Telepost but winning the league by a goal difference of 2.

-In the 2016/17 season the Newport team was bolstered by the arrival of Ian Jamieson who had moved down from Scotland.
+In the 2016/17 season the Newport team was bolstered by the arrival of Ian Jamieson who had moved to Newport from Stoke.
 With Ian winning almost every match on board 4 Newport edged it over their rivals Telepost, once again being tied on points but beating them by a goal difference of 1.

 Cox Trophy Champions